rfshelley/Documentation/ref-docs/smartapp-ref.rst

 timeZone()
 ----------

 Get a `TimeZone` object for the specified time value entered as a SmartApp preference.
-This will get the current time zone of the mobile app (not the hub location).
+This will get the current time zone of the mobile app (not the Hub Location).

 **Signature:**
     ``TimeZone timeZone(String timePreferenceString)``